sieut/SueQL/README.md

-## DB
+## SueQL
-After taking a database class, I want to try implement a database in Rust
+After taking a database class, I want to try implement a database in Rust.
+Also thanks [Nick](https://github.com/schainic) for the name idea.

 ### Current Progress
 There's nothing in right now.